nic0michael/TDD-training/README.md

 ## Some simple rules to follow When doing TDD with Micro-Services:
-1. Keep your Unit Tests Simple **KEEP UNIT TESTS SIMPLE SO THAT I CAN UNDERSTAND THEM**
+1. Keep your Unit Tests Simple **KEEP UNIT TESTS SIMPLE SO THAT ANYONE CAN UNDERSTAND THEM**
 2. Always remember the "**Single Responsibility Rule" of SOLID principles**
 3. Let each Class do one thing only and deas it well
 4. AND each method also does one thing only and does it well